Effective Date: 26 Jan 2023

 Summary of Changes

 This summary communicates the most recent changes to Ancestry’s Privacy Statement and how the changes may impact you.

 The updates to the Privacy Statement apply to your use of the Services (defined below) when you view, access, or otherwise use the Services.
 To fully understand the changes and terms that will govern your use of our Services, please read the Privacy Statement.

 Specifically, the most recent changes include:

-- The addition of language to comply with the California Privacy Rights Act of 2020 (“CPRA”), the Colorado Privacy Act (“CPA”), the Connecticut Data Privacy Act (“CTDPA”), the Virginia Consumer Data Protection Act (“VCDPA”), and the Australian Privacy Act 1988.
+- The addition of language to comply with the California Privacy Rights Act of 2020 (“CPRA”), Virginia’s Consumer Data Protection Act, and other U.S. regulations.

 At Ancestry®, your privacy is a top priority.
 Ancestry is committed to being a good steward of your Personal Information (defined below), handling it in a responsible manner, and securing it with administrative, technical, organizational and physical safeguards.

 We believe in being honest, direct and transparent when it comes to your data.
 Ancestry follows three guiding principles when it comes to your privacy: